-The use of alcohol on campus or at student University functions is prohibited.
+The use of alcohol on campus or at student University functions is prohibited without official consent from the Office of the President and the Office of Student Affairs.
 Under North Dakota law, alcoholic beverages are prohibited to anyone under twenty-one years of age.
 Procuring alcoholic beverages for a minor is a felony offense.